 “Aunt Flo”, “Moon Time”, and “Red Wedding” (thank you, Game of Thrones!) are just some of the euphemisms women use to talk about their periods.
 It’s an unspoken rule to be discreet about that uncomfortable “Time of the Month”, but if you’ve been paying attention, that taboo is starting to erode.
 In this article, we review three menstruation-focused companies — Lola, Cora, and Kali — who are on a mission to improve comfort during menstruation.
 They help women across the country conquer their personal “Shark Weeks” by offering feminine hygiene subscriptions that are sustainable, convenient, and cost-effective.
-Read on to see if a tampon subscription is right for you.
+Read on to see if an organic tampon subscription is right for you.

 Do I really need a period subscription?
+And how are organic tampons different than normal ones?

 Any woman can tell you about a time they’ve been in need of a pad or tampon STAT.
 It’s easy to trigger an all-out panic when supplies unexpectedly run dry.
 Thus a recurring subscription that ensures you’re always prepared seems sensible enough.
 But beyond avoiding Code Red disasters, there are a few other reasons why organic feminine hygiene subscriptions like Kali, Cora, and Lola are so appealing.